citp/privacy-policy-historical/f/fr/fre/freedomwithwriting.com.md

 ### How we use the information we gather

 We use the information to enhance your visitor experience.
-If you provide your name and email address, we will send you free information about mystery shopping.
+If you provide your name and email address, we will send you free information about freelance writing.
 Your personal information is never shared, sold, bartered, or exchanged with anyone.
 Ever.
 We take your privacy seriously.

 ### Our use of cookies